meithecatte/bashfuck/README.md

 - depends on the precise wording of bash error messages, and as such doesn't work if your locale is set to something other than English
 - unfortunately, there is no bashfuck-compliant way to capture the stderr of a command directly to a variable.
 As a workaround, bashfuck first writes it into a file, and then reads this back.
 By default, this file is `._.` in the current working directory.
 Note that if this file exists, it will be overwritten.
+- I think the decoding code I wrote might be quadratic.
+Shouldn't be too hard to fix.
+PRs welcome!

 ## How it works